top of page

 Carbon Monoxide Vs Carbon Dioxide

 Carbon dioxide (CO2) and carbon monoxide (CO).
 They kind of sound similar, don’t they?
-They both have the word carbon in them, and they both have the same abbreviation, except one of them has a “2” at the end.
-They are both gases, so sometimes they can be mixed up with each other, but these two are completely different from each other.
-It’s important to know the importance of the two, as it could potentially save your life.
+They both have "carbon", and they both have the same abbreviation, except one has a “2” at the end.
+They're both gases, but the two are completely different from each other.
+It’s important to know the difference between them, as it could potentially save your life.

 About Carbon Dioxide (CO2)

 Carbon dioxide is a colorless and odorless gas.
+The word “dioxide” comes from the Greek prefix “di”, which means “two”.
 It consists of one carbon compound and two oxygen compounds.
-The word “dioxide” comes from the Greek prefix “di”, which means “two”.
 That’s why there is a “2” after the "O" in its molecular formula: CO2.
 Carbon dioxide is a natural gas.
-We create it everytime we breathe.
-It plays an important role in the carbon cycle, making photosynthesis possible.
+We create it every time we breathe, and it plays an important role in the carbon cycle, making photosynthesis possible.
 Without it, life would be unsustainable.

-So overall, carbon dioxide is good for us.
-It keeps every living thing alive, including us, and even has a large variety of unique applications.
+Carbon dioxide is good for us.
+It keeps all living thing alive, including us, and even has a large variety of unique applications.
 It’s seen many times in the world of entertainment, and even has its place in the medical field.
 So with that in mind, how does carbon monoxide compare?

 About Carbon Monoxide (CO)

 Carbon monoxide is a colorless and odorless gas, just like carbon dioxide.
 The word monoxide comes from the Greek prefix “mono,” meaning “one”.
 It consists of only one oxygen atom and one carbon atom, hence its molecular formula: CO.
 It results from badly ventilated fuel-burning appliances.
-Cars, gas ovens, and gas water heaters are examples of things that dispel CO.
-It is very flammable, so lighting a match near it can lead to fatal consequences.
+Cars, gas ovens, and gas water heaters dispel CO for example, but they are typically safe as long as there's good ventilation.

 Carbon monoxide doesn’t have any natural uses, only industrial applications.
 It mostly serves as a means of manufacturing metals.
-It react to specific metals like iron, cobalt, and nickel to form carbonyl compounds, which plays a role in manufacturing plastic.
+It reacts to specific metals like iron, cobalt, and nickel to form carbonyl compounds, which play a role in manufacturing plastic.
 It also is used in industrial heating and fuel mixtures.
 This means car fuel contains carbon monoxide.
-While carbon monoxide is colorless and odorless, it will blend in with other burned gases, which is why when people see and smell the sickening black clouds of smoke dispelled by cars, many immediately think of this gas.
+While carbon monoxide has no color or odor, it can blend in with other burned gases.
+This is why people immediately think of this gas when they see and smell those black smoke clouds from cars.
 Many appliances and products you can find in a supermarket are capable of producing carbon monoxide, like generators and charcoal grills.
-It’s required for manufacturing companies to warn people to make sure that their product must remain outside while under operation, and for good reason too.
+Manufacturing companies will warn people, by law, to use those product outside, and for good reason too.

-It’s commonly known as “the Silent Killer” due to it being a deadly gas that you technically can’t see or smell.
-It can have a major negative impact on your lungs, blood, and nervous system.
+Carbon Monoxide is commonly known as “the silent killer” due to it being a harmful gas that you technically can’t see or smell.
+It can severely damage your lungs, blood, and nervous system.
 It displaces oxygen from your blood causing air hunger, a feeling where you can’t take in enough air.
-What’s even worse is that it could kill you faster than most other gases can.
+It's capable of killing you faster than most other gases would.

 Carbon Monoxide Poisoning

 Like carbon dioxide, you want to avoid taking in too much carbon monoxide.
 When too much of this gas is present indoors, carbon monoxide poisoning occurs.
 This is much worse than what excessive carbon dioxide is capable of.
 While the human side effects of excessive carbon dioxide can be alleviated, carbon monoxide poisoning can easily lead to chronic complications, with heavy emphasis on the word chronic.
-Brain damage and heart failure is an especially common side effect, and because these side effects will end up chronic, the damage can stay permanent and get worse overtime, even when you’ve cleared yourself from excessive amounts of CO.
+Brain damage and heart failure is an especially common side effect.
+Because these side effects will end up chronic, the damage can stay permanent and typically will get worse overtime, even when you’ve cleared yourself from excessive amounts of CO.

 Tissue hypoxia is even common.
 As the gas starts displacing oxygen, it starts attacking your hemoglobin.
-This becomes a problem for the body carrying oxygen in the blood.
-It damages your lungs.
-This prevents them from won’t be able to consistently release oxygen, which can color your fingertips slightly blue and hurt your breathing rhythm.
+This becomes a problem for your body carrying oxygen in the blood.
+It damages your lungs, hurts your breathing rhythm, and makes it difficult to consistently release oxygen.
+It's also capable of coloring your fingertips slightly blue.

 Safe Pressure Levels

 So as you can tell, the differences are like night and day.
-Although it is almost inescapable in this day and age, you want to avoid carbon monoxide as much as you can, as too much of it can easily kill you.
-If you feel like you’re in an area with carbon monoxide, we recommend stepping outside for some fresh air.
-It will save your life and feel refreshing at the same time.
-In some cases, calling poison control may be necessary too.
+Although carbon monoxide is toxic, low intakes in well-ventilated spaces can be safe.
+Just don't overdo it.
+Same thing goes for carbon dioxide.
+CO2 will keep us alive, but too much or too little of it can be detrimental to your health.
+If you feel like you're running out of air, we recommend stepping outside for some fresh air.
+It'll save your life and feel refreshing too.
+Calling poison control for additional help would be good too.